The U.S. Will Registry exists to ensure no Will is left unknown or untraced at the time it is needed.

-One of the worst experiences a family can experience is not being able to locate a deceased will or other documents needed to settle an estate.
+One of the worst experiences a family can experience is not being able to find a copy of a last will or other documents needed to settle an estate.

 "My family knew my mother had an attorney write up her will, but no one knew the name of the attorney.
 It was so long ago.
 We are so thankful the attorney registered her will".
 Michelle Benson

 "Without The U.S. Will Registry, my family would have never been able to find my grandfather’s will written back in 1975".
-So thankful.
 C.L.
 Kennedy

 "My dad did not use an attorney to write his will.
 He told us he used an online will service 8 years ago, but we could not find it anywhere in his home.
 Desperate, we did a search on The U.S. Will Registry and he did register his will.
 The registration told us exactly where he hid his will in the house, (Under his bed in a strong box), and it even stated who his friend was that had the duplicate copy of the will.
 This information was priceless.
 It saved our family from enormous stress not having to decide what his last wishes 'would' have been."
 M. Strauss TN

 Attorneys estimate that nearly 67% of all wills are not located when necessary.
 Will registrations have minimized the crisis of missing wills.
 When family members are not able to locate where the original copy or duplicate of a loved ones last will is, or, the attorney who created the will, a search in The U.S. Will Registry is often necessary.